 M1928 Thompson - Denix®

-This is a non-firing full-size replica of M1 Thompson Civil Version used by the Police in US.
+M1 Thompson non-firing full-size replica of Civil Version used by the Police in US.
 This would make a great addition to any collectors or reenactors.
 Like all Denix Weapons, this prop replica uses metal (except for the wood body), removable magazinne and contains movable parts and springs.
-Made by Denix.
+Made by Denix®.

 On demand, delivery in 3 days